OxyTurbine development department

 Oxygen is an absolute key to a healthy pond.
 In a perfect world, oxygen enters the pond at the surface of the water.
-Wave action at the surface and/or mild thermal currents carry the oxygen into the deeper depths of the water.
+Wave action at the surface and mild thermal currents carry the oxygen into the deeper depths of the water.
 Beneficial algae growth at various depths in the pond also produces dissolved oxygen during the daylight hours.
 Aerobic microorganisms (called aerobes) breathe this subsurface oxygen as they digest the organic nutrients in the water.

 Dissolved oxygen promotes microbes that strip the ability of algae and pond scum to gain a foothold in the pond by robbing them of their nutrients.
 Did you know that some types of algae are harmful to humans?

 Another issue that few understand is the phenomenon known as “water turnover” in the pond.
 Water turnover occurs when the water near the surface begins to sink to the bottom, thus causing the water at the bottom to rise.
 This turnover typically occurs when colder weather arrives.
 In the summer months, large populations of microscopic algae create green “blooms” which block the sun from reaching lower depths in the pond.
 As a result, the lower level of water remains cooler than the surface level.
-Since water becomes denser as it cools, a layering of the water occurs as the cooler water sinks and warmer water rises.
+Since water becomes denser as it cools, a layering of the water occurs as the colder water sinks and warmer water rises.
 This layering is called a thermocline (thermal = heat and Cline = slope.)

 If your pond is much more than six feet deep, then you can assume that the deep layer has little or no dissolved oxygen.
 Such thick layers cannot benefit from the surface mixing of air and water.
 Plus, since sunlight usually cannot penetrate much more than six feet through the algae bloom, and then there is no beneficial plant or algae growth in the deep zone to produce oxygen.
 This condition can spell disaster if the water turns over.

 An extreme drop in oxygen levels can kill all fish, invertebrates, and much of the microscopic algae populations.
 As the algae bloom dies, the bright green color of the water can change to black or gray with black streaks.
-During this process, larger fish can begin to die.
+During this process, more abundant fish can begin to die.
 Smaller fish can be seen gasping (called piping) at the surface.
-Of these types of aerators on the market but only one can claim the most efficient dissolved oxygen generator, the “OxyTurbine® Aerator” This device uses the engineering principles of precession and centrifugal force.
-The Turbines quickly entrains and then gently, but firmly disperses dissolved oxygen in a360 degree radius.
+Of these types of aerator on the market but the only one can claim the most efficient dissolved oxygen generator, the “OxyTurbine® Aerator” This device uses the engineering principles of precession and centrifugal force.
+The Turbines quickly entrain and then gently, but firmly disperses dissolved oxygen in a360 degree radius.
 At the same time, it forces a plume of dissolved oxygen straight down.
 The net result is an almost magical saturation of the surrounding water with an underwater cloud of dissolved oxygen.
-It is virtually impossible for the Turbines to clog with aquatic plants or debris.
+It is practically impossible for the Turbines to clog with aquatic plants or debris.
 There is nothing to wear out except for the electric motor.
 OxyTurbine® Aerator is the most efficient, reliable, cost-effective self-aspirating aerator in the global market.

 The Turbine model can efficiently transfer up to 16.5 liters of air per/second into the water.